Rural Housing Service, USDA.

 (6) Upon receipt of a request for concurrence in a loan to an ultimate recipient the Agency will:

-(a) Review the material submitted by the intermediary for consistency with the Agency's preservation and revitalization principles which include the following:
+(a) Review the material submitted by the intermediary for consistency with the Agency's preservation and revitalization principals which include the following;

-(v) Post transaction basic rents will not exceed comparable market rents; and
+(v) Post transaction basic rents will not exceed comparable market rents.

 (vi) Any equity loan amount will be supported by a market value appraisal.

-(b) Issue a letter concurring with the loan when all requirements have been met or notify the intermediary in writing the reasons for denial when the Agency determines it is unable to concur in the loan.
+(b) Issue a letter concurring in the loan when all requirements have been met or notify the intermediary in writing of the reasons for denial when the Agency determines it is unable to concur in the loan.

 Loans made to the PRLF intermediary under this demonstration program may not exceed $2,125,000 and may be limited by geographic area so that multiple loan recipients are not providing similar services to the same service areas.